-- Navy (Active and Reserve) EIC points and place awards will be issued to the Top 10% of the non-distinguished Navy Shooters IAW REF A. - Other Services Results will be available to the other services.
-Each service will issue points and awards based on their governing instructions. - Retired and civilians Results will be available to the CMP for determination, and they will issue points and awards taking into consideration the minimum score requirements set by CMP.
+- Navy (Active, Reserve, and Retired) EIC points and place awards will be issued to the Top 10% of the non-distinguished Navy Shooters IAW REF A. - Other Services Results will be available to the other services.
+Each service will issue points and awards based on their governing instructions.